Thurston–Bennequin number: Front projection description

+where $\textrm{writhe}(\Pi(K))$ denotes the writhe of the front diagram.

 The invariant can also be computed using a grid diagram corresponding to a particular Legendrian representative of a knot.
 In this setting, the number can be computed as the writhe of the diagram minus the number of 'northwest' corners.

 A grid diagram of the knot $8_{20}$ and an associated Legendrian representative of it.

 By smoothing the 'northeast' and 'southwest' corners and rotating the diagram and switching all crossings, one can convert a grid diagram into the associated Legendrian knot.